Best gaming phones for 2025: iPhone, Samsung, and more

 How we choose the best gaming phone

-There are a lot of phones out there, they come from different brands, all of which boast several models, generations, and more, such as Pro and Ultimate variations.
-While the vast majority of phones can double as a gaming device, especially if you’re just after hypercasual experiences, a few have gaming at the forefront of their design.
+There are a lot of phones out there; they come from different brands, all of which boast several models, generations, and more, such as Pro and Ultimate variations.
+While the vast majority of phones can double as a gaming device, especially if you're just after hypercasual experiences, a few have gaming at the forefront of their design.

 What's the best gaming phone brand?

 Aside from gaming specs and brand affinity, consider any other devices you already own.
 If you have a Mac computer or Apple Watch or love the best iOS games, an iPhone is the better choice.
+Picking up an iPhone, such as the iPhone 17 Pro Max, for example, also gives you access to the fantastic library of Apple Arcade games.
+It all depends on what you're looking for.

-Is gaming better on Samsung or iPhone?
+Is gaming better on a Samsung or an iPhone?

-Both Samsung and iPhone offer flagship devices that are great for gaming, such as the Samsung Galaxy S24 Ultra and iPhone 16 Pro Max.
-In all honesty, there’s little to separate the gaming experience of the two, outside of the fact that the S24 has a stylus, if you long for the days of the Nintendo DS, and the iPhone has access to countless Apple Arcade games.
+Both Samsung and iPhone offer flagship devices that are great for gaming, such as the Samsung Galaxy S25 Ultra and iPhone 17 Pro Max.
+In all honesty, there's little to separate the gaming experience of the two, outside of the fact that the S24 has a stylus, if you long for the days of the Nintendo DS, and the iPhone has access to countless Apple Arcade games.

 Ultimately, you should go with whichever you prefer, but we recommend not limiting yourself to a Samsung or Apple device.
-When it comes to gaming-specific devices, brands like Asus and RedMagic lead the way, and they both offer phones that are just as impressive on paper as the market leaders.
-It’s worth doing your research and opting for whatever best suits your needs and budget.
+When it comes to gaming-specific devices, brands like Asus and REDMAGIC lead the way, and they both offer phones that are just as impressive on paper as the market leaders.
+It's worth doing your research and opting for whatever best suits your needs and budget.

-We’ve also got a list of the best gaming tablets if you need something a bit bigger.
+We've also got a list of the best gaming tablets if you need something a bit bigger.
 For those of you who want a specific brand, we can help you find the best Samsung phone and the best Google Pixel phone.
+Or, if you want something a bit bigger and with even more performance firepower, see our list of the best handheld consoles.